 The researchers find suggestive evidence that both low- and high-income consumers can be marginal consumers.
 The low-income group tends to be more price sensitive compared to the high-income group, implying that the marginal increase in EV purchasing probability is higher from a subsidy.
 Moreover, the low-income group on average owns less fuel efficient vehicles than the high-income group at any point in time, implying that the marginal reduction in emissions on the road by replacing the old vehicles is larger for the low-income group.
 However, the high-income group exhibits a higher substitution effect because they consider fuel inefficient vehicles to be close substitutes to EVs.
 The researchers show that the high-income group purchases EVs not because they value the fuel efficiency but because they prefer luxury vehicles, which includes Tesla.
 Therefore, if the high-income group were not to purchase an EV, namely Tesla, it is highly likely that they end up purchasing, for example, a fuel inefficient BMW.
 The researchers also confirm existing findings in the literature that the flat subsidy across income levels results in half of subsidy recipients being inframarginal.

 The researchers continue to work on a nonlinear optimal subsidy to minimize vehicle emissions on the road for a fixed budget planner, using vehicle registration data in California.
 This subsidy design maximizes the expected reduction of emissions per dollar spent by targeting marginal consumers with the highest impact on vehicle emissions.

+View full text Return to conference summary

+(put in links to full text and conference summary)